phing-brasil/phing-docs/src/render/capitulo4/escrevendo-um-simples-arquivo.html.md

 ## Elemento **project**

-The first element after the document prolog is the root element named
-<project> on line 3.
-This element is a container
-for all other elements and can/must have the following attributes:

 O primeiro elemento depois do prólogo do documento é o elemento raiz **< project>**.
 Esse elemento é um container para todos os outros elementos e pode/deve ter os seguintes atributos: